CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/tuning-canrange.rst

 The first step to detection tuning is to verify that your distance measurement is a valid measurement.
 This is accomplished by looking at the signal strength, with higher values indicating more confident distance measurements.
-By default (as of 2025), we specify a minimum signal strength of 2500 to classify a distance measurement as "valid" for the purpose of our "isDetected" signal.
+By default, we specify a minimum signal strength of 2500 to classify a distance measurement as "valid" for the purpose of our "isDetected" signal.

 Scenarios
 +++++++++